sinanugur/sinanugur/README.md

 I am a researcher at Department of Pathology, Institute of Clinical Medicine, University of Oslo, Norway and working in the [Jahnsen lab](https://jahnsenlab.org/).

-- 🔭 My research interests include biostatistics, bioinformatics, spatial transcriptomics, single and bulk RNA sequencing, early detection of cancer, RNA biology of cancer and RNA-RNA interactions.
+- 🔭 My research interests include biostatistics, bioinformatics, molecular epidemiology, spatial transcriptomics, single and bulk RNA sequencing, early detection of cancer, RNA biology of cancer and RNA-RNA interactions.

 - 🌱 I did my PhD (Biotechnology/Bioinformatics) at University of Canterbury, New Zealand.
 I was working on non-coding RNA interactions in prokaryotes.
 My PhD thesis focused on ncRNA-mRNA interactions in prokaryotic genomes (bacteria and archaea).